IMMM-SFA/cerf/docs/source/getting_started.rst

 **cerf** requires package data to be installed from Zenodo to keep the package lightweight.
 After **cerf** has been installed, run the following from a Python prompt:

+**NOTE**:  The package data will require approximately 195 MB of storage.

 .. code-block:: python

     import cerf